 - Tossy 2 (ligament damage)

-- Tossy 3 (damage to other ligaments around the clavicle as well).
+- Tossy 3 (damage to also other ligaments around the clavicle).

 A Tossy 3 can be treated surgically but this depends on several factors.
-The physiotherapists at Fysiofitaal Tilburg can recognise damage or injury to this joint and are able to guide you with a conservative policy (physiotherapy)!
+The physiotherapists at Fysiofitaal Tilburg can recognize damage or injury to this joint and are able to guide you in a conservative policy (physiotherapy)!

 To understand the severity of injury to the AC ligament, different grades are used.
-In a grade 1 Tossy the AC ligament is only slightly stretched (also called a distortion) and sufficient rest will provide the necessary recovery.
-In grade 2 Tossy the AC ligament is completely torn and the collarbone (the clavicle) sticks up a little.
-Fortunately, the clavicle is still attached to two other ligaments.
-In a grade 3 tossi, both the AC ligament and the coracoclavicular ligaments (trapeziod and coniod ligaments) are completely torn, and the collarbone protrudes significantly.
+In a grade 1 Tossy, the AC ligament is only slightly stretched (also called a distortion) and sufficient rest will provide the necessary recovery.
+In a grade 2 Tossy, the AC ligament is completely torn, causing the clavicle (the clavicle) to stick up slightly.
+Fortunately, here the clavicle is still attached to two other ligaments.
+In a grade 3 tossi, both the AC ligament and the coracoclavicular ligament (trapeziod and coniod ligament) are completely torn and the clavicle protrudes clearly upward.
 Here we also speak of a piano key phenomenon.

 Pain when moving the shoulder.
-Possibly slight swelling can be seen around the joint.
+Slight swelling may possibly be seen around the joint.

-A serious pain at the joint together with swelling.
-Also the collarbone is a bit higher and when you press on it it moves.
+A serious pain at the level of the joint along with swelling.
+Also, the clavicle is a little higher and when you press on it, it is mobile.

-A continuous pain along with swelling and elevation of the collarbone.
+A continuous pain along with swelling and elevation of the clavicle.

 The diagnosis of AC-Tossy can be made using the client's story along with the physical examination.
-Usually there is a piano-key phenomenon.
-The physiotherapists of Fysiofitaal Tilburg are able to recognize an AC-Tossy.
+Usually, the piano-tooth phenomenon is involved.
+The physiotherapists at Fysiofitaal Tilburg are able to recognize an AC-Tossy.

-Grade 1 Tossy: The treatment consists mainly of resting with the aid of a sling/ sling.
-By taking it easy and doing small exercises, this type of tossi injury will heal by itself.
+Grade 1 Tossy: Treatment consists mainly of rest with the help of a sling/ sling.
+By taking it easy along with small exercises, this form of tossi injury will heal on its own.

-Grade 2 Tossy: It is important that the collarbone remains at the same height as the shoulder blade as much as possible.
-This is because then the AC can be repaired by scar tissue formation.
+Grade 2 Tossy: It is important to keep the clavicle at the same height as the scapula as much as possible.
+This is because through scarring then the AC can be restored.
 It is advisable to use a good sling that limits the range of motion in the shoulder.

-Grade 3 Tossy: Because the clavicle is elevated, there can be no healing by scarring.
+Grade 3 Tossy: Because the clavicle is significantly elevated, there can be no repair using scarring.
 The ligaments that are torn will dissolve with time.
-In the case of young sportsmen and women, or people with a heavy physical workload, an acute surgical procedure is often chosen to repair the ligaments.
-This should be done within three weeks.
-With older people or injuries that have been present for a long time, a conservative policy (physiotherapy) is chosen.
-When this happens, you will always see that the collarbone is positioned somewhat higher than the shoulder blade.
+In young athletic people or those with physically demanding work, an acute surgical procedure is quite often chosen to repair the ligaments.
+This should then be done within three weeks.
+In older people or injuries that have been present for some time, a conservative policy (physical therapy) is chosen.
+So when this happens you always see that the clavicle is slightly higher than the shoulder blade.

-In both Tossy 1 and Tossy 2 it is customary to use a sling for two weeks.
-In addition, physical therapy can be started in order to improve the function of the shoulder.
-Pain symptoms can still persist for a long time.
-The treatment consists of advice, mobilizations of the entire shoulder girdle, active exercise therapy and, of course, homework exercises.
+With both a Tossy 1 and Tossy 2, it is common to use a sling for two weeks.
+In addition, physical therapy can be started to improve the function of the shoulder again.
+Pain symptoms may persist for a longer period of time.
+Treatment consists of advice, mobilizations of the entire shoulder girdle, active exercise therapy and, last but not least, homework exercises.
 All this will ensure a good recovery!

 Recently fallen and suffering from persistent shoulder pain?
-Please contact us via www.fysiofitaal.nl or make an appointment by phone!
+Contact us at www.fysiofitaal.nl or make an appointment directly by phone!